What Are Investment Banking Roles and Responsibilities?

 Investment Banking Roles and Responsibilities Video

-So what is the role of a managing director?
-Managing Director is a basically someone like a father.
-Now his responsibility is to kind of develop an ultimate relationships assume that a managing director is highly networked would be attending conferences, would be meeting clients, you know debating and discussing things about valuations and going to high level meetings and managing directors may focus on one of the industries and kind of develop relationships with the management and obviously his primary role is to bring business to the company.
-So he is the one who is at the top and he is handling the part where the sales or the business comes from the investment bank.
+The managing director is the guardian of the firm.
+The responsibility of the person is to develop ultimate relationships assume that a managing director is highly networked and would be attending conferences, would be meeting clients, debating and discussing things about valuations and going to high-level meetings and managing directors may focus on one of the industries and develop relationships with the management.
+MD’s primary role is to bring business to the company.
+This person is the one at the top, who handles the part where the sales of the business come from the investment bank.

 Investment Banking Front Office, Middle Office or Back Office

-So Back Office are those guys who actually not interacting with the clients.
-So you know you can say that the IT guys or the technology guys.
-They are the ones who would be considered to be working in a Back Office in an investment bank.
-Reason being that they are not interacting with the clients it’s just a nomenclature so I don’t worry about you know why IT guys are you know classified as Back Office think of whether are they facing the real clients, if no then they could be either classified as Middle Office or Back Office.
-Also the operations guys, operation employees who are you know helping out in terms of the smooth functioning of the business or the investment bank can be classified as a Back Office employees.
-With this, I hope that you have probably understood what are the Investment banking roles and responsibilities of individual functions within an investment bank.
+Back office has those who do not interact with the clients.
+They are the IT guys or the technology guys.
+They are the ones who would consider working in a Back Office in an investment bank.
+The reason is that they are not interacting with the clients.
+They are the operations guys, helping out in terms of the smooth functioning of the business or the investment bank, can be classified as Back Office employees.